rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/extended-memory.rst

 buffer sets.

 A third use case, involves using enqueueTask to enqueue kernels.
-In this model up to 8 independent kernels can be executing concurrently, one on each of the C66 DSPs in the K2x device.
+In this model 8 independent kernels can be executing concurrently, one on each of the C66 DSPs in the K2x device.
 Each of these tasks can be operating on an independent set of buffers.
 In this case there would be eight sets of three buffers and they would be limited to 256M each.
 A combination of this approach